Emerald Ash Borer

 Image credit: Ada Szczepaniec

-Where has emerald ash borer currently been found in Colorado?
+Where has emerald ash borer been found in the Western region?

-See this map, maintained by the Colorado State Forest Service, for more information.
+See this map, maintained by the Colorado State Forest Service, for EAB detections by year.

 What should I do if I find emerald ash borer in my yard or a public ash tree?